A Framework for Handling and Exploiting Symmetry in Benders Decomposition: Applications

 In addition to the constraints from~\eqref{eq:naive-MK}, the master problem adds auxiliary variables~$u_i\in \brackets{0, 1}$, $i \in B$, indicating whether the corresponding bin~$i$ has assigned items.
 The coefficients~$a_j$, $j \in N$, correspond to the area of item~$j$.
 Thus, Equation~\eqref{eq:master-areacons} strengthens the master problem~\eqref{eq:naive-MK} by excluding all solutions that assign a single bin~$i \in B$ items whose total area exceeds the bin's area~$W_iH_i$.

-Given a solution~$\fixed{z}$, the Benders subproblem is to decide, for each bin~$i \in B$, if the selected items~$\{j \in N: \fixed{z}_{ij} = 1\}$ fit into the bin.
+Given a solution~$\fixed{x}$, the Benders subproblem is to decide, for each bin~$i \in B$, if the items~$\{j \in N: \fixed{x}_{ij} = 1\}$ fit into the bin.
 For \spherepack, this problem can be solved by deciding feasibility of the following system, cf.~\cite{khajavirad2024circle}:

-The variable pair~$(x_j, y_j)$ acts as the position of the center of sphere~$j$ in the bin.
-Observe that Equation~\eqref{eq:2DSP-non-overlap} enforces that two spheres do not overlap only if they are both assigned to bin~$i$ ($\fixed{z}_{ij} = \fixed{z}_{ik} = 1$).
-To build an SDG for Subproblem~\eqref{eq:subproblem-2DSP}, one can either use rules for general MINLPs, see~\cite{liberti2012reformulations}, or capture the symmetries by a more compact tailored graph, see Remark~\ref{remark:SP} in Appendix~\ref{app:rectangle-packing}.
+The variable pair~$(y^{(1)}_j, y^{(2)}_j)$ acts as the position of the center of sphere~$j$ in the bin.
+Observe that Equation~\eqref{eq:2DSP-non-overlap} enforces that two spheres do not overlap only if they are both assigned to bin~$i$ ($\fixed{x}_{ij} = \fixed{x}_{ik} = 1$).
+To build an SDG for Subproblem~\eqref{eq:subproblem-2DSP}, one can either use rules for general MINLPs, see~\cite{liberti2012reformulations}, or capture the symmetries by a more compact tailored graph.
+To this end, recall that the SDG only needs to capture the symmetries of the~$x$-variables, because the~$y^{(1)}$- and~$y^{(2)}$-variables are not present in the master problem.
+More precisely, we define the node set

+where~$a$ is the anchor of the graph, $v_j$ is a variable node representing variable~$x_{ij}$, and~$r_j$ represents the radius of sphere~$j$.
+The anchor~$a$ receives a color that uniquely characterizes the dimensions~$(W_i,H_i)$ of the respective bin~$i$, the variable nodes are colored according to their objective coefficient and type in the master problem, and the node~$r_j$ receives a unique color that indicates it as radius-node.
+Moreover, we define the edge set

+where~$\{a,r_j\}$ receives a color corresponding to the radius~$r_j$, and edge~$\{r_j,v_j\}$ remains uncolored.
+Due to this construction, an automorphism of~$G$ can only exchange variable nodes~$v_j$ and~$v_{j'}$ if~$r_j = r_{j'}$.
+Thus, the SDG~$G$ captures the symmetries of the subproblem.

-The subproblem of~\rectanglepack can be modeled as a MIP, c.f.~\cite{pisinger2007using}, and an SDG can be derived from this MIP, see Appendix~\ref{app:rectangle-packing} for further details.
+The subproblem of~\rectanglepack can be modeled as a MIP, cf.~\cite{pisinger2007using}, and an SDG can either be derived from this MIP, or via a similar construction as for~\spherepack.

 \textbf{Machine Scheduling With Setup Times} We consider a machine scheduling problem with setup times between different jobs.
 We are given a set of machines~$M$, set of jobs~$N$, processing time~$p_{ij}$ for job~$j$ on machine~$i$, and setup times~$s_{ijk}$ for processing job~$k$ directly after job~$j$ on machine~$i$ that satisfy the triangle inequality~$s_{ijk} + s_{ikl} \geq s_{ijl}$.
 The objective is to find the minimum required time to have all jobs processed, called the \emph{makespan}, given that each machine can only process one job at a time.
-Using the BD approach of~\cite{tran2016decomposition}, we add to~\eqref{eq:naive-MK} a variable~$T \geq 0$ representing the makespan, and set the objective to minimize it.
+Using the LBBD approach of~\cite{tran2016decomposition}, we add to~\eqref{eq:naive-MK} a variable~$T \geq 0$ representing the makespan, and set the objective to minimize it.
 To link~$T$ with the remaining variables, \cite{tran2016decomposition} introduces Benders cuts